Linuxfabrik/monitoring-plugins/check-plugins/kvm-volume/README.md

 ## Overview

 Reports what the storage pools of a libvirt host actually hold: how much space their volumes have been promised, how much of it they occupy today, and how far the promises exceed the storage underneath.
 Handing out more than there is is what thin provisioning is for, and it is safe only for as long as the volumes stay unfilled, so this is the number that says how much room is left for that to happen.
+Several pools commonly share one filesystem, and the promises they make are added up and judged once per filesystem rather than once per pool.
 Alerts if the promises exceed the storage by more than the thresholds allow, which are unset by default because only the administrator knows how far their storage may be oversubscribed.
 Supports extended reporting via --lengthy.
 Runs without root or sudo.

 **Important Notes:**

+* **The promises are judged per filesystem, not per pool.** libvirt fills a pool's sizes from the filesystem its path is on, so four pools in four directories of one filesystem all report the whole of it.
+Comparing each pool against "its" storage would measure every one of them against a store it shares with the others, and no two of the results could be added up.
+The pools that sit on one filesystem are recognised by the figures they report and are reported as one store, exactly as `kvm-storage-pool` does it, with their promises added up and judged once.
+The second table counts the volumes per pool, which is where that number does belong.
 * **This check and `kvm-storage-pool` answer two different questions, and both are worth having.** `kvm-storage-pool` reports the storage a pool sits on and alerts when it fills up, which is the failure that stops the machines.
 This one reports what the pool has promised its volumes, which is how you see that failure coming: a pool may promise several times its storage without anything being wrong today, and only the rate at which the volumes fill decides whether it stays that way.
 * **The thresholds are unset by default, so out of the box this check reports and does not alert.** A subscription of 300% is reckless on one host and routine on another, and nothing the check can see tells the two apart.
 Set `--warning` and `--critical` once you have watched the figure for a while.
 The store actually running out is alerted on by `kvm-storage-pool`, which needs no thresholds from anybody.
 * **Only running pools are reported.** libvirt cannot list the contents of a pool it has not opened.
 A pool that is not running, including one that was supposed to start with the host, is reported by `kvm-storage-pool`.